pasqualedem/LabelAnything/README.md

 python -m streamlit run app.py
 ```

-In the web interface, enter the Weights & Biases run id of the model you want to use.
+In the web interface, enter the Weights & Biases path to a run id `<entity>/<project>/<run-id>` ([help](https://docs.wandb.ai/ref/python/public-api/api#run)) of the model you want to use.
 Currently, the demo only supports box annotations.
 You will be asked to enter a query image, class names, and support images with prompts.

 ## Project Organization